aroberge/reeborg-world-creation/extending/protection-against-fatalities.md

 * if Reeborg carries an object with the appropriate protections.

 To see how bridges can protect against fatal background tiles, but not
-obstacles, load up the following and click on **World Info** for the details
+obstacles, load the following and click on **World Info** for the details
 prior to running the program:

 ```py